-The city of Inglewood is expected to approve an $8 million contract with the California Highway Patrol (CHP) during the August 17 regular city council meeting.
+The city of Inglewood approved an $8 million contract with the California Highway Patrol (CHP) during the August 17 regular city council meeting.
 The contract with CHP is to supplement law enforcement services, for special events at SoFi Stadium, and possibly to address “street takeovers” that create nuisances in the City.

 Inglewood Mayor James Butts gave a stern warning to the community regarding street takeovers during the August 5 regular city council meeting.

 “I want to talk about [street] takeovers,” said Mayor Butts.
 “They takeover an intersection and burn rubber, and it’s not gonna continue.
 We have plans for you, and if you keep coming to Inglewood you will find out what they are.”

 The CHP Street Racing Task Force conducted an operation in Inglewood, August 8, which yielded multiple arrests, and towing of vehicles, which Inglewood residents praised as “about time”.

 “I knew they would be doing this,” said Jackie Burgess.
 “It’s very expensive to get the car out of the impound after thirty days, I’m so glad.”

 Takeovers have become a popular, and at times, a deadlyevent, which occurs when spectators use social media to descend upon intersections, throughout LA County, to spin their vehicles amongst large crowds.

 During the August 17 meeting, the City will also approve additional measures to establish ordinances related to the takeovers to ensure public health and safety are maintained.

 One ordinance will establish the forfeiture of nuisance vehicles described as individuals violating California Vehicle Code Sections 23109(a) or those participating in speed contests or exhibition of speed.

 “Inglewood is great at impounding cars for vehicle code violations,” said Carl McGill.